canonical/starlark/doc/safety.md

 ## How to test for CPU safety

-Let’s say that all of the above code is written into some builtin `stripPrefix`.
-To test its CPU usage, use the `startest` package, create a new instance as detailed below and *require* the `CPUSafe` flag to tell the instance to test for CPU usage.
+To test the CPU usage of `stripPrefix`, use the `startest` package, create a new instance as detailed below and *require* the `CPUSafe` flag to tell the instance to test for CPU usage.

 ```go
 func TestStripPrefixSteps(t *testing.T) {